Financial Gurus You Should Check Out

 Debt Lovers

-Next week, I will give you another report.
-Next week, I will focus on whales like Robert Kiyosaki and Garrett Gunderson.
+I would like to write another post focusing on whales like Robert Kiyosaki and Garrett Gunderson.
 I have read both their books.
 They are a different look at finances than the four people above.
 Although, a lot of their views may not pertain to the “middle class,” it’s always good to learn all about finances.
+So we’ll see.

 As Always…